harrivle/AAANDConnect/README.md

 To-Do:
  - fix login/out button with font-awesome icon
  - allow users to update info in the account settings page
- - remove the unnecessary parts of the initApp in the google quickstart sign in
+ - prevent authentication of users of non-ND emails (although they cant use the app they are still added to the authenticated users db)
- - ?prevent users from directly going to main.html
+ - ?prevent users from directly going to main.html - currently gimicky
  - ?put limitations on the openly visible details in firebase.js
  - Restrict users to @nd.edu and @alumni.nd.edu
     - ?later add smc and hocro?
- - Algorithm and Matching
+ - !fix submit profile button and error checking!
-    - weighted bipartite matching
-        - Majors --> Department ... a cloud
-        - Geography --> distance
+ - !load up user data when entering update page!
  - finalize read/write rules based on functions and use
     - see google keep